makersacademy/frontend-api-challenge/README.md

 The obvious challenge, and why I approached it the way I did, was to learn a new framework while building the application.

-I found the subtlties in syntax difficult to understand and first, particularly the JSX, and using hooks was initially extremely counterintuitive to me.
+I found the subtleties in syntax difficult to understand and first, particularly the JSX, and using hooks was initially extremely counterintuitive to me.

 I eventually came to a halt trying to work with contexts in a way that would allow the application to know when someone was logged in and be able to log people in and out.
 I got as far as creating and accessing the context, but could not work out how to update its values.
 This was a shame, as it meant I was unable to implement features that relied on the user being logged in.

 ### Testing

 Alongside that I had to learn a new test framework.
 What I thought looked like a relatively simple API proved to be far more complex than I anticipated.

 - successfully mocking fetch api calls took me a long time to get right.
 I ended up using a third-party library to simplify things a little.
 - just correctly using the right matchers in the right places, and manipulating the results was also difficult
 - I had never really worked with asynchronous tests before, and I initially didn't really understand the differences and what that meant to how I needed to write the tests.

 Due to the above I found it difficult to adhere strictly to test-driven development.
 At times I had no idea how to implement a particular thing , what a test's inputs and outputs should be, or even what exactly I should be testing.
 As a result, I ended up doing a lot of 'spiking' - writing fast and dirty code to understand an implementation, before writing the test.

 Towards the end of my time on the challenge things started to click though, and I felt I was properly following the TDD process of writing failing tests before making them pass.

 ## Future work

 I thoroughly enjoyed the parts of React I learned doing this challenge, and I fully intend to come back to it to complete the implementation.
-There is obviously still a lot to do, but I'm extremely proud of how much I learned and what I was able to get done in such a short (12 hours) timeframe.
+There is obviously still a lot to do, but I'm extremely proud of how much I learned and what I was able to get done in such a short (12 hours) time frame.